libp2p/js-libp2p/doc/GETTING_STARTED.md

 Libp2p uses Transports to establish connections between peers over the network.
 You can configure 1 Transport, or as many as you like.
 Supporting more Transports will improve the ability for other nodes on the network to communicate with you.

-You should select Transports according to the runtime where your application will run.
+You should select Transports according to the runtime of your application (Node.js / browser).
 You can see a list of some of the available Transports in the [configuration readme](./CONFIGURATION.md#transport).
 We are going to install `libp2p-websockets`, as it can be used in both Node.js and the browser.

 Start by installing `libp2p-websockets`: